destuar/JAMS_SI_Study_1/README.md

 ## Compliance & Ethics Summary
 See `/docs/ethics.md` for Meta/Facebook TOS compliance and and privacy safeguards.
-_Key points_: human‑initiated collection (Phase 1 complete), public comments only, no PII stored post-processing (planned Phase 2a).
+_Key points_: human‑initiated collection (Phase 1 complete), public comments only, no PII stored post-processing.

 ---